teamzuzu/kopsrox/docs/FAQ.md

 :question: __how to re-add master-m1?__

 uninstall k3s then run the node command to re add as a slave - if the m1 node was the vip master you will need to manually logon and remove the VIP ip from eth0

+:question: ipv6?

+I had to disable this in the image create script